Protective, Tribological, and Decorative Coatings

 Topics of interest for this session include, but are not limited to:

-- Coatings for cutting, forming and molding tools
+- PVD and CVD coatings for cutting, forming and molding tools

 - Coatings for the reduction of friction and exhaust gas emissions

-- Decorative components and large area pre-fab plates
+- Decorative components and large area pre-fab sheets

 - Corrosion protective coatings (e.g. Zn:Al) on large-area surfaces

 - Electroplating replacements by vacuum deposited coatings

 - Scale-up of vacuum coating processes for industrial demands